-Easements are needed in Victoria to host the transmission infrastructure that will run underground between Waratah Bay in South Gippsland through to Hazelwood in the Latrobe Valley.
+Easements will be used in Victoria to host the transmission infrastructure that will run underground between Waratah Bay in South Gippsland through to Hazelwood in the Latrobe Valley.

 An easement is a formal agreement covering a specific area of land and is registered on a property title.